 Rose, is taken in by the Hillyer family to serve as a 1930s housemaid so that she can avoid falling into a life of prostitution.
 Rose's appearence and personality is such that all men fall for her, and Rose knows it.
 She can't help herself from getting into trouble with men.
 "Daddy" Hillier soon grows tired of Rose's rambling ways.
 Written by

 Laura Dern and Diane Ladd's Oscar nominations mark the first time a mother and daughter ever received such an accolade for appearing in the same film.
+The only other time that a parent and child received acting nominations for the same film was when Henry Fonda and Jane Fonda were both nominated for On Golden Pond (1981).
 See more »

 When Rose is in bed with Buddy, the shot of the two of them shows her left arm being under the covers, and immediately the next shot is a closeup of Rose and her left arm is up and behind her head.
 See more »

 In deep Dixieland, the month of October is almost summery.

 I had come south to visit my father.
 Mother had died a few years before, and Daddy was living all alone.
 He wouldn't have it otherwise.

 Looking at that old house, a painful nostalgia gripped me for the south itself, the old south I had known, and the people in it.
 When I was thirteen years old, a girl came to this house.
 I overheard my father decide in a conference ...

 A character study featuring fine performances by the leads